Nagendra1997/mesibo-documentation/cpp.md

 Now let’s quickly start coding:

 1. Open a code editor
-2. include `mesibo.h` in your code
+2. Include `mesibo.h` in your code
 3. Create a class derived from the `CMesiboNotify` class to listen to all the message and call events.
 4. Initialize mesibo using the user token and listener.